Developing holistic tools for competence-based curricula to promote Dignity in Vietnam and Nepal

 - Patan Academy of Health Sciences (PAHS), School of Nursing and Midwifery, Lalitpur Nursing Campus (LNC), Nepal

-- Xavier’s College (SXC), affiliated with Tribhuvan University, Nepal
+- St. Xavier’s College (SXC), affiliated with Tribhuvan University, Nepal

 As the consortium strongly shares a value-base of leaving no one behind, it focuses on disadvantaged rural and urban populations that can benefit from inclusive multidisciplinary interventions, such as updated curricula.